Validating Your Judge Against Human Labels¶

 Check if the judge systematically over- or under-predicts MET:

-bias = systematic_bias(metrics)
+bias = metrics.bias

 print(f"\nSystematic Bias Analysis:")

-print(f" Bias direction: {bias['direction']}") # "permissive" or "strict"
+print(f" Bias direction: {bias.direction}") # "positive", "negative", or "none"

 - Permissive bias: Judge marks MET more often than humans